 Official hopes charges in Flint water case help return trust

-Nick Lyon, Michigan Department of Health and Human Services director, walks out of the courtroom after his release on a cash bond following his arraignment on Thursday, June 15, 2017 at Genesee District Co... .
-Dr. Eden Wells, chief medical executive of Michigan Department of Health and Human Services, listens to District Court Judge Nathaniel Perry read her charges during her arraignment on Thursday, June 15, 20... .
+Nick Lyon, Michigan Department of Health and Human Services director, sighs as he walks out of the court house after his release on a cash bond following his arraignment on Thursday, June 15, 2017 at Genesee District Court in downtown Flint.
+Lyon is charged with misconduct in office for allegedly obstructing university researchers who are studying if the surge in cases was linked to the Flint River.

 Add your comments below